mmakaay/home-assistant-configs/doc/BeNext/BeNext_MoLite.md

 would expect a lower time, based on the documentation of the configuration parameters, but 10 seconds is useful enough to not bother about it.

+There is also a setting __6.
+The temperature offset__.
+This one does not seem to change anythings actively.
+Maybe the BeNext bridge reads this value from the sensor, in order to apply the offset to the read temperature value?
+I tried setting the value to both -3 and +3.
+The configuration value was updated successfully in both cases, but the reported temperature remained the same.
+Therefore, I just leave that settings to zero now and take care of correcting temperature values using a template sensor in Home Assistant.

 ## Configure wakeup time

 Under "Node Config Options" set the wakeup interval to 15 (seconds).
 This is quite low